 Because all things will be violently shaken, God commands His people to place their trust in the unshakeable Kingdom of God which will displace all empires.

 It is impossible to be a Christian without being a child of God.
 When we are in God's family, we have distinct privileges.

-Martin Collins, concentrating on the period of time following Christ's resurrection and His ascension, a period of time in which Christ appeared to His disciples 10 times within 40 days, instructing them about things pertaining to the kingdom, asserts that it is vitally important for those called out today to know these things …
+Between Christ's resurrection and ascension, He appeared to His disciples 10 times within 40 days, instructing them about things pertaining to the Kingdom.

 God controls the invisible wind—powerful or gentle—making it an ideal symbol for His Spirit.
 God's breathing life into Adam foreshadowed giving the Holy Spirit.

 While most understand the Kingdom of God represents God's future rule over mankind, many do not realize it also has past and present aspects.

 Understanding Elohim teaches us about the nature of God and where our lives are headed.
 Elohim refers to a plural family unit in the process of expanding.

 Christ's words at His trial regarding sitting at God's right hand and coming on clouds sound like His return, but they have another fulfillment altogether.